Student Loans for Cornell Students

 If students can’t cover their Cornell costs with the money they have in their savings accounts or the money they have coming from jobs, they will need to explore their options with the help of the financial aid office.
 Here, they’ll fill out paperwork that will allow them to apply for state, federal and local forms of aid, and they might find that they can cover many of their costs with these forms of money.

 Students who want private loans, on the other hand, will need to complete a different set of paperwork.
 We can assist with that.
 At SimpleTuition, we’ve built a searchable database of the private loans available to students.
-Here, you can tell us more about the amount of money you need to borrow and the year in which you plan to graduate, and we’ll give you a list of loans to apply for.
+Here, you can tell us more about the amount of money you need to borrow and the year in which you plan to graduate, and we’ll give you a list of loans.
 The entire process takes just minutes to complete, and there’s no obligation for you to sign up for any loan you find.
 We also keep all of your data completely confidential.
 Just click to find out more about the options available to you for your education at Cornell University.

 Pay for Cornell University*